jmoy/norvig-spell/README.md

 The Haskell programs depend on the `bytestring`, `bytestring-trie` and `unordered-containers` packages.

-The Java program required Java 8 and Maven.
+The Java program requires Java 8 and Maven.

 Once you have all the dependencies, running `make` at the top level will build all the programs and place them in `bin/`.